rameloni/tywaves-chisel/README.md

 # Features

+The following list shows a summary of the features added by the Tywaves project to Chisel/CIRCT and Surfer:

 - [x] Parse and map Chisel/FIRRTL/Verilog circuits
 - [x] Emit VCD traces from the simulator (both with and without underscores in the signal names)
-- [x] Automatically generate a debug information for the waveform viewer
+- [x] Automatic debug information generation (from Chisel through CIRCT to the waveform viewer)
     - [x] Dump Chisel types
     - [x] Dump constructor parameters in the final symbol table
     - [x] Distinguish IO, Reg and wires
-- [x] Signal representation:
+- [x] Chisel data types representation (basic):
-    - [ ] Hierarchical structures of bundles
+    - [x] Hierarchical structures of bundles
     - [x] Vectors
     - [ ] Enums
-    - [x] Hierarchical modules
+    - [x] Hierarchical modules (modules with children)
         - [x] Generic submodules (all different types of modules)
         - [x] Variants of the same module (i.e. parametric module)
         - [x] Instances of the same module
+- [ ] Chisel data types representation (advanced):
+    - [ ] Type visualization for module instances (scopes in the waveform viewer)
+    - [ ] Constructor parameters for both signals and modules
+    - [ ] Selectable signal value rendering (with type information attached)
+    - [ ] Automatic/custom signal value rendering
     - [ ] For loops code generation

-# Versioning and tools used
+# Versioning and tools

 | Name of this scala package                                 | Tywaves-Chisel-API (this repo)                                                                 | Chisel                                                                                                                                                                            | Firtool                                                                                                                | Tywaves-rs                                                                    | Surfer                                                                                                                                           |
 |------------------------------------------------------------|:-----------------------------------------------------------------------------------------------|:----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|:-----------------------------------------------------------------------------------------------------------------------|:------------------------------------------------------------------------------|:-------------------------------------------------------------------------------------------------------------------------------------------------|